Nawaf-Aljohani/Quiz-Bank-Project/README.md

 ## Features
 - Add questions and their answers
-- View questions and the answers
+- View questions
-- Edit questions and answers
+- Edit questions
-- Delete questions and answers
+- Delete questions
 - Questions saved to a local txt file
-- Questions and answer saved on exit
+- Questions and answers saved on exit